Dmitry Karakozov: Attempted assassination of Alexander II

 Karakozov was taken to the Peter and Paul Fortress.
 He begged for forgiveness and confessed to a priest.
-The Supreme Criminal Court sentenced him to death by hanging and he was executed in St. Petersburg on 3 September 1866.
+The Supreme Criminal Court sentenced him to death by hanging and he was executed in St. Petersburg on 3 September 1866 [N.S.
+15 September].
 Of the twenty-six others who were accused of being his accomplices, Ishutin was sentenced to death (this was later commuted as he was about to executed), seven received hard labor, eleven went to prison, and seven were acquitted.
 As a result of the assassination attempt, the Tsar punished St Petersburg University.
 Students could no longer form any kind of organisation, no matter how harmless (Ishutin's organisation had officially been to set up sewing cooperatives).
 They were subjected to constant surveillance and periodic searches.

 Karakozov was an inspiration for the radical nihilists Sergei Nechaev and Vera Zasulich.
 Alexander II was assassinated in 1881.